pjtunstall/ziggurats/README.md

 unrolled16 is 1.3753395054053108 times faster than naive.
 ```

-On the basis of such results, I also replaced the following simple loop with an eightfold unrolled one, although later I split it into two eightfold loops so that logic updates could be separated from rendering, in order to prevent the logic updates from happening faster on computers with a refresh rate greater than 60Hz.
+On the basis of such results, I also replaced the following simple loop with an unrolled one, although later I split it into two unrolled loops so that logic updates could be separated from rendering, in order to prevent the logic updates from happening faster on computers with a refresh rate greater than 60Hz.

 ```javascript
 rects.forEach((rect) => {